How do I apply?

 TOTAL 86/25 credits possible = 3.44 Weighted GPA

-Courses that must be completed but not calculated into the GPA are:
+The course listed below must also be completed in order to apply but are not calculated into the weighted GPA:

 Wri 121 3 credits